OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 ## Browser support

 Office Scripts work in any browser that [supports Office for the web](https://support.microsoft.com/office/ad1303e0-a318-47aa-b409-d3a5eb44e452).
-However, some JavaScript features aren't supported in Internet Explorer 11.
-Any features introduced in [ES6 or later](https://www.w3schools.com/Js/js_es6.asp) won't work with Internet Explorer 11.
-If you have people in your organization still using that browser, be sure to test your scripts in that environment when sharing them.
+However, some JavaScript features aren't supported in Internet Explorer 11 (IE 11).
+Any features introduced in [ES6 or later](https://www.w3schools.com/Js/js_es6.asp) won't work with IE 11.
+If people in your organization still use that browser, be sure to test your scripts in that environment when sharing them.

 ## See also